Intellectual Property – Features, Types, and More – 2022

 Types of Intellectual Property

-Intellectual property can contain many types of intangible assets, and some of the most common ones are listed below.
+This property can contain many types of intangible assets, and some of the most common ones are listed below.

 A patent is a proprietary right for an investor, usually granted by a governmental agency such as the United States Patent and Logo Office.
 The patent gives the designer exclusive rights to the invention, which can be a design, a process, an improvement, or a physical creation such as a machine.
 Technology and software companies often have patents on their plans.
 For example, the 1980 PC patent was filed by Steve Jobs and three other colleagues from Apple Inc.

 Copyright gives authors and creators of original material the exclusive right to use, copy or reproduce their material.
 For example, book authors have their works protected by copyright, just like musicians.
-Copyright also states that the original makers can grant permission to anyone to use the job through a license agreement.
+It also states that the original makers can grant permission to anyone to use the job through a license agreement.

 A trademark is a symbol, phrase, or logo recognizable and represents a product that legally distinguishes it from other products.
 A trademark is solely attribute to a company, which means that the company owns the trademark so that no one can use or copy it.
 A brand is often associate with a corporate brand.
 For example, the “Coca Cola” logo and trademark are own by the Coca-Cola Company.